• Menopause Symptoms

 Key Takeaways

-• The causes of low estrogen are diverse, including natural life stages like menopause, lifestyle factors, and medical conditions like Turner syndrome or hypopituitarism, and understanding these causes is key to effective symptom management.
+• The causes of low oestrogen are diverse, including natural life stages like menopause, lifestyle factors, and medical conditions like Turner syndrome or hypopituitarism, and understanding these causes is key to effective symptom management.

 • Treating low estrogen may involve hormone replacement therapy, estrogen therapy, nutrition and lifestyle changes and proactive stress management to improve symptoms and overall well-being.